-PSY 211 Psychology of Adjustment 3 0 0 3
+PSY 211 Psychology of Adjustment 3 0 0 3 Prerequisites: PSY 150 Corequisites: None

 This course introduces the study of the adjustment process focusing on contemporary challenges individuals must deal with in everyday life.
 Topics include theories of behavior, career choices, self-understanding, coping mechanisms, human relationships, intimacy, sociocultural factors influencing healthy personal adjustment, and other related topics.
 Upon completion, students should be able to demonstrate an awareness of the processes of adjustment.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a pre-major and/or elective course requirement.
-This course may meet the SACS social/behavioral science requirement for AGE, AAS, DIP, or CER programs.
+This course may meet the SACS social/ behavioral science requirement for AGE, AAS, DIP (nontransfer), or CER programs.